Translate

 Growing New Hampshire’s Health Care Workforce

 New Futures worked with members of the New Hampshire Health Care Workforce Coalition to support SB 403, which aims to increase access to care for Granite Staters by growing the health care workforce.
 Although the Senate passed an early amendment that removed funding for many of the programs, a critical provision supporting Community Health Workers (CHWs) remained in the bill.
 The House then passed an amended version of the bill, and the Senate voted to concur with their amendment, sending it to the Governor’s desk.
-When the Governor signs the bill into law, it will create voluntary certification for CHWs, which provides a clear career path and greater financial stability for these frontline health workers.
+The Governor signed SB 403 into law on July 26, creating voluntary certification for CHWs, which provides a clear career path and greater financial stability for these frontline health workers.

 back to top